RunqiLiu00/Disaster-Response-Pipeline/README.md

 ### Acknowledgements
 Udacity for designing the project
-Figure Eight for provding datasets
+Figure Eight for providing datasets